A Beginner’s Guide to Lead Generation: What is it, Types, Important, Process, Strategies

 What is a Lead

-Let's start by defining what a lead is.
+Let’s start by explaining what a lead really means in business.

 What is lead generation